CommunityOne implementation

 Map records, roles, and routes

-Define board, admin, manager, and member access; identify the records that must move; and preserve existing links, forms, and payment mechanics.
+Define board, admin, manager, and homeowner access, then identify the records, links, forms, and payment details that must move.

 Step 3